 Create a job description and define your key results areas

-The outsourcing model that we've found works best for any business is to contract an outsourced staff member on a full-time basis who works for your business 100% of the time.
+The outsourcing model that we've found ensures a successful project implementation is to contract an outsourced staff member on a full-time basis who works for your business 100% of the time.

 If you decide this model works best for you, you'll need to supply your outsourcing provider with a detailed outline of the kind of person you're looking for and what sorts of tasks you'll need them to complete.